Blog

 Whether you have a smart leak detection system or simply rely on your own eyes and ears, a little proactive maintenance can save you a lot of headaches.
 Staying on top of potential issues helps you catch small drips before they turn into major water damage.
 Think of it as a regular health checkup for your home’s plumbing.
 By creating a simple routine and knowing what to look for, you can keep your system working effectively and protect your home from costly surprises.

-Create a Regular Testing Schedule
+Setting Up Your Regular Testing Schedule

 Setting aside a little time every few months to check for leaks is one of the smartest things you can do as a homeowner.
 Start with the water meter test.
 First, make sure every faucet, appliance, and water source is turned off.
 Then, go check your water meter.
 If you see the dial still moving, you likely have a leak somewhere.
 Another easy check is the toilet dye test.
 Just add a few drops of food coloring to the toilet tank and wait about 15 minutes without flushing.
 If color appears in the bowl, you have a leaky flapper that’s wasting water.